nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. _joining:

 Joining
-    When joining two GIDCollections, NEST tries to concatenate the primitives into a single primitive.
+    When joining two NodeCollections, NEST tries to concatenate the primitives into a single primitive.

     >>>  nrns_2 = nest.Create('iaf_psc_alpha', 3)
     >>>  print(nrns + nrns_2)
-         GIDCollection(metadata=None, model=iaf_psc_alpha, size=13, first=1, last=13)
+         NodeCollection(metadata=None, model=iaf_psc_alpha, size=13, first=1, last=13)

     If the GIDs are not continuous or the models are different, a composite will be created:

     >>>  nrns_3 = nest.Create('iaf_psc_delta', 3)
     >>>  print(nrns + nrns_3)
-         GIDCollection(metadata=None,
+         NodeCollection(metadata=None,
                       model=iaf_psc_alpha, size=10, first=1, last=10;
                       model=iaf_psc_delta, size=3, first=14, last=16)

-    Note that joining GIDCollections that overlap or that contain metadata (see section on Topology) is impossible.
+    Note that joining NodeCollections that overlap or that contain metadata (see section on Topology) is impossible.

 .. _testing_equality:

 Test of equality
-    You can test if two GIDCollections are equal, i.e. that they contain the same GIDs
+    You can test if two NodeCollections are equal, i.e. that they contain the same GIDs

     >>>  nrns == nrns_2
          False
-    >>>  nrns_2 == nest.GIDCollection([11, 12, 13])
+    >>>  nrns_2 == nest.NodeCollection([11, 12, 13])
          True

 .. _testing_membership:

 Test of membership
-    You can test if a GIDCollection contains a certain GID
+    You can test if a NodeCollection contains a certain GID

     >>>  2 in nrns
          True